EMSTrack/Algorithms/README.md

 ## Installation

+Highly suggested to use a UNIX-based operating system like Mac OS or Linux.

-Suggested operating systems: Ubuntu 16 or higher or MacOS Sierra or higher
+#### Suggested operating systems:

+- Ubuntu 16 or higher or MacOS Sierra or higher

+- Windows - use one of Microsoft's Linux subsystems.
+We are working on Docker containerizing the simulator but there are no guarantees.

 Required programming language: Python 3.
 Python 2 will not work.